 Kicking it old school, with Snow White.
 Although it’s hard to tell in the ancient animated film Snow White and the Seven Dwarfs, she’s actually rather young, around fourteen.
 The film came out in 1938. her style may seem retro but was actually very popular when this movie came out.

 Snow White keeps her jet-black curls in somewhat of a bob.
 She keeps it ear-length, which is a good choice for her full baby face.
-To go with this always-fashionable style, she adds a pretty red bow, acting like a headband.
-This keeps her bangs in place.
-It’s possible her hair is longer and kept wound into her bow for a faux-bob.
-It’s tough to tell, given the deteriorated animation.
+An always-fashionable style only benefits from the addition of a pretty red bow, acting like a headband keeping her bangs in place.
+It’s possible her locks are longer and kept wound into her bow for a faux-bob, tough to tell given the deteriorated animation.

-Finally, to finish this trilogy, we have Cinderella.
+Finally, we have Cinderella.
 She has one of the most beautiful styles, the reason she’s saved for last.

-When she’s living a life with her awful stepfamily, her hair is simple and down, and even then we can see the potential for something beautiful.
-It’s such a nice color and with its natural bounce; there’s so much you can do with it.
+When she’s living life with her awful stepfamily, her hair is simple and down, and even then we see the potential for something beautiful.
+It’s such a nice color and, with its natural bounce, there’s so much you can do.

 When she’s ready for the ball, Cinderella has an incredible royal high bun.
-She winds it around, then tucks it under her beautiful blue band (sense a theme with these blue bands the princesses tend to wear?)
+She winds it around, then tucks it under her beautiful blue band (sense a blue-band theme?)
 It looks best with, and compliments, perfect posture.
-To finish off the look, her Fairy Godmother has matched her glittering sky-blue dress with her strawberry blonde tresses.
+To finish off, her Fairy Godmother has matched her glittering sky-blue dress with her strawberry blonde tresses.